ryanandrews04/active-record-practice-challenge-ride-sharing/README.md

 - `Passenger#car_list`
   - returns a `String` of a semi-colon separated list of cars this passenger has ridden in
   - the string should be formatted like this: `Honda Accord;Mazda CX-5`
-- `Passenger#average_rating`
-  - returns the average rating of a passenger
 - `Passenger.average_rating`
   - returns the average rating of all of the passengers
 - `Passenger.worst_rated`